 Chen Siu Hung, Wilson, aged 49, Manager, joined the CK Group in April 2001.
 He has over 25 years of experience in building quality management.
 He holds a Master of Science degree in Facility Management and a Bachelor of Engineering degree with Honours in Building Services Engineering.
-He is a Registered Professional Engineer, a Chartered Engineer, a member of The Hong Kong Institution of Engineers, a member of The Chartered Institution of Building Services Engineering and Technology.
+He is a Registered Professional Engineer, a Chartered Engineer, a member of The Hong Kong Institution of Engineers, a member of The Chartered Institution of Building Services Engineers (UK) and a member of The Institute of Engineering and Technology.